 One of the most clear ways to add a sense of Masculinity to home is with raw textures.
 Avoid polished materials and go for more of an unfinished imperfect look.
 This can really shout masculinity.
 A lack of refinement can be a good thing in some cases.
-Stone, wood, steel, and concrete textures can really make a statement architecturally when they are rough and imperfect as opposed to delicate and smooth.
+Stone, wood, steel, and concrete textures can really make a statement architecturally when rough and imperfect as opposed to delicate and smooth.

 Looking at the image below you should notice the irregularity and lack of perfection in the wall material.
 This is a concrete textured wall with a wood credenza.
-The concrete is really what ads character, strength, and individuality to the overall space.
+The concrete is really what adds character, strength, and individuality to the overall space.
 It also has a very masculine vibe that can’t be ignored.
 One tangential result is that there is a true sense of minimalism here, which can also be quite masculine.

 Dark and Moody

 Consistency is quite important if you are going for a real masculine look.
-Think about a suit, you have matching slacks and a jacket but a shirt that may be a different color.
+Think about a suit: you have matching slacks and a jacket, but a shirt that may be a different color.
 The overall look is consistent with one dominating color in the jacket and slacks.

 Metal is another raw material that will go well with any type of masculine aesthetic based interior design.
-You can use stainless steel, black steel, or many other types of metals but they have to have the right feel to them.
+You can use stainless steel, black steel, or many other types of metals, but they have to have the right feel to them.

 Here you can see a custom coat rack at the front entrance made of black tube steel.
 This is a super simple cool detail.
 It sets the tone right at the front entrance as someone walks in to hang their coat on this custom made metal coat rack.